wostzone/logger-go/README.md

 make all
 ```

 The plugin can be found in dist/bin for 64bit intel or amd processors, or dist/arm for 64 bit ARM processors.
-Copy this to the gateway bin or arm directory.
+Copy this to the hub bin or arm directory.
 An example configuration file is provided in config/logger.yaml.
-Copy this to the gateway config directory.
+Copy this to the hub config directory.

 ## Usage